May 14, 2025

 Risk considerations

 Each asset class has its own risk and return characteristics.
 The level of risk associated with a particular investment or asset class generally correlates with the level of return the investment or asset class might achieve.
 Stock markets, especially foreign markets, are volatile.
 Stock values may fluctuate in response to general economic and market conditions, the prospects of individual companies, and industry sectors.
 Foreign investing has additional risks including those associated with currency fluctuation, political and economic instability, and different accounting standards.
 These risks are heightened in emerging markets.
 Small- and mid-cap stocks are generally more volatile, subject to greater risks and are less liquid than large company stocks.
 Bonds are subject to market, interest rate, price, credit/default, liquidity, inflation and other risks.
 Prices tend to be inversely affected by changes in interest rates.
+Municipal bonds offer interest payments exempt from federal taxes, and potentially state and local income taxes.
+Municipal bonds are subject to credit risk and potentially the Alternative Minimum Tax (AMT).
+Quality varies widely depending on the specific issuer.
+Municipal securities are also subject to legislative and regulatory risk which is the risk that a change in the tax code could affect the value of taxable or tax-exempt interest income.

 General Disclosures